How to Best Support your Favorite Audiobook Creators

 You can take a look at my list of websites with free audiobooks to find reliable sources.
 But please don’t listen to indie or traditionally published audiobooks on YouTube, through Torrents, or websites that look somehow fishy!

-Also, please be aware that, when you finish an audiobook that you bought with an Audible credit and then return it, the author might not receive royalties from Audible!
+Also, please be aware that when you finish an audiobook that you bought with an Audible credit and then return it, the author might not receive royalties from Audible!
 It’s as if you go into a bookstore, buy a book, read it at home, and then return it.

 When you borrow an Audible Plus book, everything is fine.
-But when you buy something with an Audible credit and you enjoy the audiobook reasonably much, you should keep it, so the author gets paid fairly for their work.
-You can read more about it in my blog post on what you need to know before returning a book on Audible.
+But when you buy something with an Audible credit, and you enjoy the audiobook reasonably much, you should keep it, so the author gets paid fairly for their work.

 How do Authors get paid for Audiobooks?

 Every platform handles this a bit differently.
-But most of them pay authors either 25% or 40% of what the listener paid for the audiobook.
-If it’s an unlimited subscription, there is usually a pot that is divided among the authors whose books have been downloaded.
+But most of them pay authors either 25%, 40%, or 50% of what the listener paid for the audiobook.

 Screenshot of the ACX website, saying "Turn your book into an audiobook.
 Your audiobook will be sold through these retailers: Audible, Amazon iTunes"